fae-exe/kamoshigay/README.txt

     *coldExplorer
 	name:Train cold explorers
 	class:cold
-	desc:<q>Gives very heavy coats to a kamoshikas so they can face their fear and explore the wilds in search of capricoins!</q> <//> <.> Rescue 1 kamoshiglace every 50 seconds. cost:100 capriCoins, 1 coldKamoshika
+	desc:<q>Gives very heavy coats to a kamoshikas so they can face their fear and explore the wilds in search of capricoins!</q> <//> <.> Rescue 1 kamoshicold every 50 seconds. cost:100 capriCoins, 1 coldKamoshika
 	tags:job
 	on tick:yield 0.5 capriCoin